WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Raspberry Pi
 ------------
-The Raspberry Pi acts as the IoT-gateway in this setup, and can be used to power the microcontrollers via USB Cable (A Male to Micro B Female).
+The Raspberry Pi acts as the IoT Wi-Fi endpoint in this setup, and can be used to power the microcontrollers via USB Cable (A Male to Micro B Female).
 As for power, I recommend the following setup:

 POE-switch -> Ethernet converter -> Raspberry PI -> ESP8266.

-For my test-setup I've used a Netgear ProSAFE GS108OE as the POE-switch, and a Raspberry PI 3 as the IoT-gateway.
+For my test-setup I've used a Netgear ProSAFE GS108OE (€ 89,95) as Power Over Ethernet (POE)-switch, and a Raspberry PI 3 as the IoT-gateway.
+A gateway acts as a central point where all the information gathered from the IoT devices is sent.
+From this point you are able to make graphs and generate real-time dashboards of the deployed sensors.